A hand holding a mask with two browser screens and a crossed-out eye behind it.

 1. Use Onion over VPN

-Combining Tor and a VPN is a great option when you’re working with extra sensitive issues and need every bit of protection you can get.
+Combining Tor and a VPN is a great option when working with extra-sensitive issues that require added protection.
 This process is also known as using Onion over VPN, and here’s how you can set it up yourself:

 1. Download Surfshark.